CindyJS/CindyJS/ref/CindyXR.md

 ```html
 <script type="text/javascript" src="../../build/js/CindyXR.js"></script>
 ```
 Please make sure that the plug-in is also loaded with a `use` statement.
-Then, in the CindyScript code of `'csinit'`, the user needs to call either `initxrcindy3d` or `initxrcindygl`.
+Then, in the CindyScript code of `'*init'`, the user needs to call either `initxrcindy3d` or `initxrcindygl`.

 ------